SK-EID/public-monitoring/README.md

 ## 1.4.
 Hard and soft state

-In order to prevent false alarms from transient problems, Nagios allows define how many times a service or host should (re)checked before considered to have a "real" problem.
+In order to prevent false alarms from transient problems, Nagios allows to define how many times a service or host should be (re)checked before considered to have a "real" problem.

 plugin_output – is changing when soft state changed.